Introducing shared planning and recording from year 7

 For each of the two initial rotations, Kathleen and her teachers created and shared activities to develop understandings of the components, with adaptations for subject-specific requirements.

 Teachers were concerned that if a component is the focus of teaching and learning at the beginning of the year, and is assessed at that time, then the levels of achievement students demonstrate might be lower than the levels they could achieve at later in the year.
 So they decided that while all rotations would include technological practice components and formative assessment, summative assessment would be carried out in the final rotation.

 The staff could see that there was a need for clear and consistent records of teaching and learning and assessment.
 Students and teachers both required workbooks for each rotation that clearly showed the components, the curriculum level, and the associated indicators that they were being taught and assessed against.

-As part of her Phase 3 Beacon Practice work, Christine had developed student workbooks that clearly outlined the curriculum level and associated indicators that year 7 and 8 students would be covering in each of the rotations they participated in at the technology centre.
+Christine had developed student workbooks that clearly outlined the curriculum level and associated indicators that year 7 and 8 students would be covering in each of the rotations they participated in at the technology centre.